rhidm/idm-qa/idm-qa.md

 1. Does IdM continue to provide service after sustaining the loss of more than one authentication server within a site (HA within a Datacenter)?
 	* All IdM servers are masters, such that all remaining servers can continue to provive service.
 The deployment supports automatical failover and loadbalacing built into clients side re-connection logic.

+1. How do you backup and restore and IdM server?
+	* Identity Management solution is usually one of the crucial parts of a corporate infrastructure.
+As such, it needs to have a backup and restore mechanisms in place to provide high availability.
+Several methods are available and can be further explored in [this article](https://access.redhat.com/solutions/626303) in the Red Hat Knowledgebase